Mary Kaye: Family

-"Mary Kaye" American Stratocaster guitar
+"Mary Kaye" American Stratocaster

-Mary was photographed with her equal partners Frank Ross and Norman Kaye (her brother, born Norman Ka'aihue) of the Mary Kaye Trio, in a 1956 Fender promotional advertisement featuring a new Stratocaster electric guitar.
+Kaye was photographed with her bandmates Frank Ross and Norman Kaye (her brother, born Norman Ka'aihue) of the Mary Kaye Trio in a 1956 Fender promotional advertisement featuring a new Stratocaster electric guitar.
 This ash blonde guitar with maple neck and gold hardware later became popularly known as "The Mary Kaye Strat."
-Only a few were produced in 1956, but the color has been reintroduced to the Fender line after the strong international demand for the Mary Kaye color scheme.
-A limited custom shop series "Mary Kaye Tribute Strat" was issued in 2005.
-In 2007 a "57 Reissue Mary Kaye Strat" was released for the 50th anniversary of the Stratocaster.
-The custom shop release can be seen in the 2005 Fender Frontline Catalog along with her personal history as interviewed by Fender.
+Only a few were produced in 1956, but the color was reintroduced to the Fender line after strong international demand for the color scheme.
+A limited Custom Shop series "Mary Kaye Tribute Strat" was issued in 2005.
+In 2007, a "57 Reissue Mary Kaye Strat" was released for the 50th anniversary of the Stratocaster.
+The Custom Shop release was featured in the 2005 Fender "Frontline Catalog" along with her personal history in an interview with Fender.

-Endorsement Model (MK 001)

-In 2003, Mary Kaye received the first officially recognized "Mary Kaye" American Stratocaster, gifted by the Fender Custom Shop.
-This instrument marks Fenders first official recognition of a "Mary Kaye" model.
-This instrument, serial MK 001, can be additionally noted by the instruments back plate reading "To Mary Kaye From Your Friends at Fender".
-The instrument is currently listed with online luxury retailer Luxify.com and their broker INTMIX—The International Musical Instrument Exchange who produced an in-depth look at the instrument, narrated by Mary Kaye's nephew John Kaye.
+In 2003, Kaye received the first official signature "Mary Kaye" American Stratocaster, gifted to her by the Fender Custom Shop.
+This instrument, serial MK 001, has a dedication to her on the instrument's back plate, reading "To Mary Kaye From Your Friends at Fender."
+The instrument was listed with online luxury retailer Luxify.com and their broker INTMIX—The International Musical Instrument Exchange, which produced an in-depth look at the instrument, narrated by Mary Kaye's nephew, John Kaye.